Jasło

-Jasło is a county town in south-eastern Poland with 36,641 inhabitants, as of 31 December 2012.
+Jasło is a town in Subcarpathian Voivodeship, south-eastern Poland with 36,641 inhabitants, as of 31 December 2012.
 It is situated in the Subcarpathian Voivodeship (since 1999), and it was previously part of Krosno Voivodeship (1975–1998).
 It is located in Lesser Poland, in the heartland of the Doły (Pits), and its average altitude is 320 metres above sea level, although there are some hills located within the confines of the city.
 The Patron Saint of the city is Saint Anthony of Padua.